On Isoclinism \& Baer's theorem for Lie superalgebras: Introduction

+For a given group $G$, the notion of the Schur multiplier $\mathcal{M}(G)$ arose from the work of I. Schur on projective representation of groups as the second cohomology group with coefficients in $\mathbb{C}^{*}$ (see \cite{Schur1904}).
+Let $0\longrightarrow R \longrightarrow F \longrightarrow G \longrightarrow 0$ be a free presentation of the group $G$, then it can be shown by Hopf's formula that $\mathcal{M}(G) \cong R\cap [F,F]/[R,F]$ (see \cite{Kar1987}).
+The finite dimensional Lie algebra analogue to the Schur multiplier was developed in \cite{Batten1993} and later it has been studied by several authors.
 Let $A$ be a Lie algebra over a field $\mathbb{F}$ with a free presentation $0\longrightarrow R \longrightarrow F \longrightarrow A \longrightarrow 0$, where $F$ is a free Lie algebra.
-Then the Schur multiplier of $A$, denoted by $\mathcal{M}(A)$, is defined to be the factor Lie algebra $(R \cap[F,F])/[R,F]$ \cite{Batten1993}.
-It is easy to see that the Schur multiplier of a Lie algebra $A$ is abelian and independent of the choice of the free presentation of $A$.
+Then the Schur multiplier of $A$, denoted by $\mathcal{M}(A)$, and is defined to be the factor Lie algebra $(R \cap[F,F])/[R,F]$ \cite{Batten1993}.
 For more information about the Schur multiplier of Lie algebras one can refer \cite{Batten1993,BMS1996,BS1996} and the references therein.
 Batten in \cite{Batten1993} showed that if $A$ is finite dimensional, then its Schur multiplier is isomorphic to $H^{2}(A,\mathbb{F})$, the second cohomology group of $A$.
-Similarly Schur multiplier for $n$-Lie algebras are defined and studied \cite{Saeedi2017}.
-Schur multipliers are important because sometimes by just looking at the dimension of it, one can completely know the structure of corresponding Lie algebras\cite{BMS1996, Nir2011}.
+Similarly Schur multiplier for $n$-Lie algebras are defined and studied.
+Schur multipliers are important because sometimes by just looking at the dimension of it, one can completely know the structure of corresponding Lie algebras (see \cite{BMS1996, Nir2011}).
+In 1940, P. Hall introduced an equivalence relation on the class of all groups called isoclinism, which is weaker than isomorphism and plays an important role in classification of finite $p$-groups.
+In 1994, K. Moneyhun \cite{Moneyhun1994} gave a Lie algebra analogue to the concept of isoclinism.

+The theory of Lie superalgebras and Lie supergroups has many applications in various areas of Mathematics and Physics.
+In 1975, Kac \cite{KAC1977} offered a comprehensive description of the mathematical theory of Lie superalgebras, and has established the classification of all finite-dimensional simple Lie superalgebras over an algebraically closed field of characteristic zero.
+Also he studied representation theory of classical simple Lie superalgebras and many results are extension of results of Lie algebras.
+So here we plan to extend the notation of isoclinism, Schur multiplier, covers of Lie algebras to Lie superalgebras and study some properties.